How to Solder

 Tip 4: Make sure the items being soldered are reasonably clean and free of paint, oxidation and residue.

 Tip 5: Let BOTH of the OBJECTS BEING SOLDERED melt the solder, NOT the tip of the gun.
 For example, if you are soldering a wire to the rail, put the wire tight against the rail, apply a drop of flux and hold the soldering iron tip tight against the wire pushing it tight against rail.
+There are no doubts about, soldering is a precise and skilled activity and, therefore, you need to be certain that the flux core wire for aluminium and thin metal that you are using is of a high quality.
 Make sure both objects are hot enough to melt the solder.
 They should heat up quickly.
 If one is hot and the other is cold you may get a partial bond but it will likely be of questionable integrity.
 When both objects being soldered are hot, touch your solder against the object being heated and in a few seconds the solder should should flow like water.
 Finally, remove the gun and let the solder cool.

 Final Tip: Keep your soldering iron tip clean.
 After a few uses you’ll see some charcoal type material building up on the tip of your gun.
 A few passes with jewelers file will quickly clean if off.
 If you don’t keep it clean you’ll quickly notice it takes much longer to heat things up.